lennoxgay/Project/README.md

 solidity boot camp project

-this project creates NFT that are multichain game characters capeable of transported to diffrent metaverses with add features like Chainlink,Zksnarks,SVG,Transpose. this is an iterative process which ill be refining the meta data and images are stored on pinata ipfs<img width="1390" alt="Screenshot 2022-12-23 at 23 34 31" src="https://user-images.githubusercontent.com/7167730/209413558-29f1c9bb-6043-421a-8a46-f338b78ca650.png">
+this project creates NFT that are multichain game characters capeable of transported to diffrent metaverses with add features like Chainlink,ZkEVM,SVG,Transpose. this is an iterative process which ill be refining the meta data and images are stored on pinata ipfs<img width="1390" alt="Screenshot 2022-12-23 at 23 34 31" src="https://user-images.githubusercontent.com/7167730/209413558-29f1c9bb-6043-421a-8a46-f338b78ca650.png">

 the smart OMI contract is verified etc